That’s how many steps I’ve taken today.

 We all know that for a friendship to flourish, there needs to be a high degree of transparency and respect involved.

-But in the midst of this incessant optimization and growth hacking hype, these factors are often compromised
+But in the midst of this incessant optimization and growth hacking hype, these factors are often compromised, or forgotten altogether.

 With customers growing increasingly selective about what they choose to consume, retention is the primary factor that differentiates the successful startups from those who get left behind.